RyanLin11/RyanLin11/README.md

 Hi, I'm Ryan!
 I like learning new technologies and building side projects.

 ### 🔭 I'm currently working on
-- A sublet marketplace for students
-- A modern chatroom application using Socket.IO
+- A discord bot

 ### 🌱 I'm currently learning
-- C++ classes
-- Using TypeScript with React
-- Redux concepts
+- C# development